franciscozorrilla/metaGEM_paper/README.md

 | Bulk soil  | 46  | 596  | 274  |
 | TARA oceans  | 246  | 4929  | 9366 |
 | **TOTAL**  | 483  | 6009  | 14100  |

-We provide a subfolder for each study, where you can find assemblies, metagenome assembled genomes (MAGs), genome-scale metabolic models (GEMs), taxonomic annotations, as well as genome completeness & contamiantion estimates, among other intermediate results.

 ## 🍾 Please cite